 - Worked with a major accounting firm in preparing an internal audit report resulting in the exoneration of our client despite a principal subcontractor having admitted to engaging in erroneous billing.

-- Negotiated no cost termination for convenience with mutual releases on behalf of contractor that could not obtain necessary funding to perform recently-awarded contract as a result of downturn in financial markets.
+- Negotiated no-cost termination for convenience with mutual releases on behalf of a contractor that could not obtain necessary funding to perform recently awarded contract as a result of downturn in financial markets.